 Exhibition at the Beyer Clock and Watch Museum

-With models from Rolex, Patek Philippe, Omega, Venus, Heuer, Angelus, Record, Bovet, Tissot and other brands, a significant chapter in the history of watchmaking is made visible.
+With models from Rolex, Patek Philippe, Omega, Venus, Heuer, Angelus, Record, Bovet, Tissot and other brands, a significant chapter in the history of watchmaking was made visible.
 This exhibition has been created out of passion – passion for timepieces that clearly set themselves apart from the rest.
-We look forward to your visit.

 Loans to other museums

 Free State of Bavaria, represented by the Bavarian State Ministry for Education, Science and the Arts – House of Bavarian History, Augsburg.